Dareck7/htb/nmap.md

 <br>

 We see here that Nmap does indeed detect whether the host is alive or not through the `ARP request` and `ARP reply` alone.
 To disable ARP requests and scan our target with the desired `ICMP echo requests`, we can disable ARP pings by setting the "`--disable-arp-ping`" option.
-Then we can scan our target again and look at the packets sent and received "`--packet-trace`".
+Then we can scan our target again and look at the packets sent and received (`--packet-trace`).

 ```console
 Dareck7@htb[/htb]$ sudo nmap 10.129.2.18 -sn -oA host -PE --packet-trace --disable-arp-ping